Manazo Kobayashi: RISE Flyweight title reign

 As Tabuchi beat Kobayashi in a non-title match, the two of them were immediately scheduled to fight a rematch with the title on the line.
 Kobayashi was more successful in the rematch, managing to defend her title through a unanimous decision victory.

 Kobayashi was scheduled to fight the RISE Mini Flyweight champion Hinata Terayama, in a 49.5 kg catchweight bout, at RISE GIRLS POWER 5.
 She lost the fight by majority decision, with scores of 30-29, 30-29 and 29-29.

 Kobayashi was scheduled to challenge the reigning Glory Women's Super Bantamweight champion Tiffany van Soest at Glory 80 on March 19, 2022.
 She lost the fight by a fifth-round technical knockout.

 Kobayashi faced Do Kyung Lee in a rematch at RISE 160 on July 29, 2022.
 The non-title bout was a rematch of their April 14, 2018 meeting, which Kobayashi won by unanimous decision.
 She won the rematch by unanimous decision, as well, with all three judges scoring the bout 30-26 in her favor.

-Kobayashi faced the Enfusion Women's Strawweight champion Tessa De Kom in a non-title bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
+Kobayashi faced the Enfusion Women's Strawweight champion Tessa de Kom in a non-title bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 She lost the fight by unanimous decision, with scores of 30-29, 29-28 and 29-28.

-Kobayashi made her second RISE title defense against Tessa De Kom at RISE 168 on May 28, 2023.
+Kobayashi made her second RISE title defense against Tessa de Kom at RISE 168 on May 28, 2023.
+She lost the fight by unanimous decision, with scores of 50–47, 49–47 and 49–48.

+Later RISE career

+Kobayashi faced Melty Kira at RISE 171 on August 18, 2023.
+She won the fight by unanimous decision.

+Kobayashi faced Arina Kobayashi in an open finger gloves bout at RISE 178 on May 19, 2024.
+She lost the fight by unanimous decision after being scored a knockdown in the second round.

+Kobayashi faced KOKOZ at RISE 186 on February 23, 2025.
+She won the fight by unanimous decision.

+Kobayashi challenged Tessa de Kom for the RISE Flyweight title at RISE 189 on June 29, 2025.
+She lost the fight by unanimous decision.